clsmith70/Playbooks/README.md

 # Playbooks
-A collection of various Ansible Tower playbooks
+A collection of various Ansible playbooks

 1. Subscribe - used to subscribe and attach RHEL servers to a subscription